 It is also known as the spirit of niter and aqua fortis.
-In its pure form it is colorless but as it gets older it turns into a yellow cast.
-This color appears due to the decomposition of Nitric acid to oxides of nitrogen and water.
+In its pure form, it is colourless but as it gets older it turns into a yellow cast.
+This colour appears due to the decomposition of Nitric acid to oxides of nitrogen and water.
 It is highly corrosive and toxic.
 It causes severe skin burn.
 It reacts with hydroxides, metals, and oxides to form nitrate salts.

-Properties of Nitric Acid – HNO3
+Physical Properties of Nitric Acid – HNO3

 |Molecular Weight/ Molar Mass||63.01 g/mol|

 |Boiling Point||83 °C|

 |Melting Point||-42 °C|

 - Nitric acid is a very strong acid, turns blue litmus red.